In this document you will find:

 Inheritance Tax

-The inheritance tax (IHT) nil rate band (NRB) is set at £325,000 until April 2028.
-The rates of IHT payable on death are at 40% or 36% where at least 10% of the net estate is left to charity.
 An additional nil-rate band (the ‘residence nil rate band’ (RNRB)) applies where an individual dies after 5 April 2017 and their estate is above the NRB.
 The RNRB applies when the whole or part share in the deceased’s home is passed on death to direct descendants.
-The maximum value of the RNRB is the lower of: the value of the home passed on, and the amount in the table below
+The maximum value of the RNRB is the lower of: the value of the home passed on, or the amount in the table below:

 Year of death | Value of RNRB |